Global-Alliance-for-Local-Voice/galv/sites/all/modules/custom/schedule/README.txt

 INTRODUCTION
 This module allows an authenticated user to schedule a video conference with other authenticated users.
+It also adds a checkbox to the private message form that appears in user profile. this checkbox enables users to turn off private message for Webrtc, as long as they don't have a fake email address.

 To Schedule a video conference, go to the User Menu, which will appear on the front page after you log in, and click on the "Schedule a Live Video Conference" menu link.
 From here, fill out the form and submit.